Generate Orders Using the Orders Map

 Next, use the corresponding fields to add any preferred custom data that cannot fit into the pre-defined fields to the order.
 Click “OK” to apply the changes.

 In the “Time Windows” tab, you can add two time windows for the order’s visitation hours, as well as define the service time for the order’s location.
-To learn more about routing with time windows, visit this page.
-You can also learn more about planning routes with service times on this page.

 After filling out the preferred order details, click on the “Add” button to save the order into your synchronized Orders List.